gerhardsletten/react-reader/README.md

 - `styles` [object] - override the default styles
 - `swipeable` [bool, default false] - enable swiping left/right with [react-swipeable](https://github.com/dogfessional/react-swipeable). _Warning_ this will disable interacting with epub.js iframe content like selection

+[See also TypeScript definition](blob/master/types/index.d.ts) for React Reader here (thanks to [@rafaelsaback](#63))

-Additional props will be passed to the underlying EpubView component, like url, location, epubOptions, epubInitOptions and getRendition.
+Additional props will be forwarded to the underlying EpubView component, like url, location, epubOptions, epubInitOptions and getRendition.
+[See its props here](#epubview-props)

 _Container needs a height._
 The ReactReader will expand to 100% of width/height, so be sure to set a height on the parent element, either with position it absolute of window, set height or use paddingTop for proporcional scaling.